yang/web-reader/README.md

 One-time: run `web-reader init` to set up the DB and MP3 dir.

-Run the web server with just `web-reader`.
+Run the web server with just `web-reader webserver`.

 Run the converter daemon with `web-reader converter`.